vmware-archive/purser/docs/custom-group-installation-and-usage.md

 # Custom Group Installation and Usage

 To get resource and cost visibility for a particular set of pods Purser allows user to create custom logical group.
-User can define the label filter logic while creating the logical group i.e, pods satisfying these conditions will belong to this custom group.
+User can define the label filter logic(`AND of ORs`: Conjunctive normal form) while creating the logical group i.e, pods satisfying these conditions will belong to this custom group.

 ## Installing logical group definition and an example logical group